-Processing, prioritizing, and tracking incoming takes a lot of effort, especially when they're coming at you from so many channels: emails, meetings, instant messages, informal conversations, and more.
-Managing this deluge of requests is time-consuming, unwieldy, and can be difficult to sustain as your company scales.
+Processing, prioritizing, and tracking incoming work requests takes a lot of effort, especially when they're coming at you from so many channels: emails, meetings, instant messages, break rooms, and more.
+Managing this deluge of requests is time-consuming, unwieldy, and difficult to sustain as your company scales.

-These best practices will help you bring order to the chaos of incoming work so you can spend more time on important projects and less time trying to decide what you should work on next.
+Follow these best practices to bring order to the chaos of incoming work requests so you can spend more time completing important projects and less time apologizing for dropping the ball.

 Best Practices for Work Intake Processes

-Draw a clear line in the sand: even if a new project is formally discussed in a meeting, informally mentioned in the hallway, or requested in an email, nothing gets done unless it's submitted through Requests and is assigned a deadline.
+It’s time to draw a clear line in the sand.
+Even if a new project is formally discussed in a meeting, informally mentioned in the hallway, or requested via email, nothing gets done unless it's submitted through Requests and is assigned a deadline.

-Map out the types of requests your team receives and all the information needed to complete the tasks, then make sure everyone who works with your team understands the new process and knows exactly where to find the relevant request forms.
+Map out the types of requests your team receives and all the information needed to complete them.
+Then make sure everyone who works with your team understands the new process and knows exactly where to find the relevant request forms.

 2. Keep all your incoming requests in a single place.

-Instead of reviewing all your outstanding requests when you've finished work and are ready to tackle a new project, keep your incoming projects organized by assigning priority as they are submitted.This will keep work flowing and enable your team to work faster, since they can see exactly what work they should focus on on next instead of guessing—or twiddling their thumbs, waiting for decisions to be made and instructions to be given.
+It also keeps work flowing and enables your team to work faster.
+Workers can see see exactly what work they should focus on next instead of guessing—or twiddling their thumbs, waiting for decisions to be made and instructions to be given.

 5. Map incoming requests to strategic goals.

-Hold periodic meetings (monthly or quarterly) to review your goals, plan upcoming work, and ensure that the requests you’re prioritizing and spending resources on are actually furthering your most important department and company goals.
+Hold periodic meetings (monthly or quarterly) to review your KPIs, plan upcoming work, and ensure the requests you’re prioritizing and spending resources on are actually furthering your most important department and company goals.

-If you don't have a system in place yet, try using to keep all your incoming work requests organized and your team running smoothly.
+If you don't have a system in place for managing work, try using Wrike Requests to keep all your incoming work requests organized and your team running smoothly.